romnn/simulators/README.old.md

 #### Done
+- per default do not run native benchmarks or accelsim sass
 - make correlation plots between simulators for matrixMul-modified (and two inputs?)
 - make bar plots between simulators for matrixMul-modified
 - make correlation plots between simulators for multiple benchmarks (once we have them)